Cat5TV/pinecraft/README.md

 Hardware Requirements
 =====================

-- A vanilla server OS based on Debian (such as Raspberry Pi OS Lite) with nothing else running and no desktop environment.
+- A vanilla server OS based on Debian Trixie or higher with nothing else running and no desktop environment (I provide PinecraftOS for Raspberry Pi to ease the deployment process for novice Linux users).
-- If your board has more than 4 GB RAM, you must use a 64-Bit OS to utilize it effectively.
+- You must use a 64-Bit OS to utilize your RAM effectively.
 Running a 32-bit OS will result in less RAM dedicated to your Minecraft Server.
 - Minimum 4 GB RAM.
 - GOOD Power Supply.
 - Adequate Cooling for Overclock During Heavy Load.
-- Reliable Storage Media (Kingston Endurance microSD or UASP-enabled USB 3 SSD).
+- Reliable and FAST Storage Media.
 - Ethernet connection to network (don't use Wi-Fi).